Ayehu/custom-activities/Office365/OfficeDeleteUserFromGroup/README.md

-## DeleteUserToGroup - Activity to remove a user from Office365 mail group.
+## OfficeRemoveUserFromGroup - Activity to remove a user from Office365 mail group.

 ##### DLL's to reference
 Microsoft.Graph.dll